 2. Understand Search Intent

 Not all keywords are created equal.
 Some indicate that a user is researching, while others signal they’re ready to buy.
-For instance, a search query like 'how to start a blog' may reflect varying intents—whether users want to know about creating a blog post or launching an entire blog website.
+Transactional keywords, for example, show high commercial intent and are especially valuable for creating conversion-focused content and landing pages that attract users ready to make a purchase.
+For instance, a search query like ‘how to start a blog’ may reflect varying intents—whether users want to know about creating a blog post or launching an entire blog website.
 This is where understanding search intent becomes crucial.
 Effective keyword research helps you match your content to what users are looking for— information, comparisons, or a purchase.

 3. Optimize Content Strategy and SEO Efforts